Il faut aller sur PHP Net, et downloader PHP.

 ;include_path = ".;c:\php\includes"

-; The root of the PHP pages, used only if nonempty.
+the PHP pages, used only if nonempty.

 ; if PHP was not compiled with FORCE_REDIRECT, you SHOULD set doc_root